fmoraesmule/fund-20210726/screenshots/README.md

-All screenshots we took in class you can find in this folder.
+All screenshots we took in class